 In the 1970s and early 1980s, Museum scientists made a few trips each year to the Colombian rain forest.
-They were herpetologists, people who study reptiles and amphibians.
-The scientists were interested in tiny, brightly colored frogs that could be spotted dotting the plants and rocky streams of the jungle.
+They were interested in tiny, brightly colored frogs that could be spotted dotting the plants and rocky streams of the jungle.

 Although they're beautiful, many of these Central and South American frogs are also very poisonous.
-The visiting scientists noticed that people who live in the Colombian rain forest - the Emberá - used the poisons that ooze out of the frogs to make their blowgun darts deadly.
-They rubbed dart tips along the animals' backs to transfer the toxins to their weapons, and hunted for animals using the poisoned darts.
+The visiting scientists noticed that people who live in the Colombian rain forest - the